Medical Assistance in Dying for Mental Illness: The 2023 Low-Beer Event

 MAiD is complex and controversial.
 Making it available for people living with mental illness adds further challenges, both theoretical and practical.
 Our event will address the multi-faceted, complicated, and deeply nuanced subject of MAiD for mental illness through different perspectives of mental health practitioners and people living with mental illness.
 We hope the audience will become better informed and come away with a better understanding of the various viewpoints and possible outcomes.
 There is no one right answer, so you may not necessarily leave with a clear opinion.

-Nantali Indongo, host and producer of CBC The Bridge, will moderate the conversation, with the participation of psychiatrists Dr. Sonu Gaind and Dr. Derryck Smith, and Alicia Raimondu and Chris Summerville, both living with mental health challenges.
+Nantali Indongo, host and producer of CBC The Bridge, moderated the conversation, with the participation of psychiatrists Dr. Sonu Gaind and Dr. Derryck Smith, and Alicia Raimondu and Chris Summerville, both living with mental health challenges.

 Sign up for our emails to stay in touch